shashikumarec088/tech-notes_HLD/system-design/topics/message-broker-and-event-streaming/readme.md

 * Group Coordinator: Each consumer group has a designated group coordinator, typically the leader of one of the partitions in the topic.
-This coordinator is responsible for managing group membership and keeping track of which consumers are subscribed to the topic within the group.
+This coordinator is responsible for managing group membership and keeping track of which consumers are subscribed to the topic within the group. group coordinator resides on one of the Kafka brokers within the cluster.

 * Group Metadata: Every consumer in a group maintains a local copy of the group metadata.
 This metadata includes information about all members of the group, including their IDs, leader status, and assigned partitions.